josephguillaume/faostat_fbs_relationships/README.md

 - If DependsOnCode is not empty, then the item is at least partially Processed from other items - there is also a risk of double-counting.
 - If FoodInclProcessed is TRUE, then treating the item as fresh underestimates processing losses - but we don't have any information about proportion that is processed.

+"fbs_summary.csv" is a summary of "fbs_processed.csv".
+It only has the columns:
+* FBSCode, corresponding to IncludedInCode
+* isChild: 0/1 boolean.
+1 if it is processed from other items - according to DependsOnCode
+* isParent: 0/1 boolean.
+1 if it is used to manufacture other items - according to ProcessedAppearsInCode

-This table is automatically built from the two sources, with the intermediate products also provided in csv format.
+"fbs_processed.csv" is automatically built from the two sources, with the intermediate products also provided in csv format.

 1. Definition and Classification of Commodities - "derived_products.csv"
  * FAOSTATCODE - Commodity code, corresponding to ProductCode in the other tables here